Some lawmakers in Kansas say it’s time to get tougher on DUI sentencing

 Especially when it comes to repeat offenders.

-“We can have a discussion,” said Representative Nick Hoheisel, (R) Wichita.
+“We can have a discussion,” said Rep. Nick Hoheisel, R-Wichita.
 “I think this case points out a flaw.”

 James was critically injured and is still using a feeding tube and still can not walk.